 - Human Resources.
-Ensure we are properly staffed and supported to accomplish the goals and objectives of this strategic plan o Improve employee retention, leadership development, and employee growth to ensure our longevity, productivity, and integrity - Hire Geographic Information System expertise and data management capability to support decision-making, research, and education in all current and future programs - Enhance volunteer engagement to improve the success of our education and outreach programs - Hire an Asia program manager to manage conservation programs in a region with a great number of endangered raptors and where we are currently underrepresented. - Information technology.
-Develop and implement a proactive strategy to meet the technology needs of the organization based on efficiency, security, scalability and stability o Add additional IT staff and/or contractors to ensure our current and future operations meet project and organizational needs - Invest in equipment, staff IT-training, communication technology, public wi-fi, and IT needs of the Global Raptor Databank and Global Raptor Impact Network - Adopt best practices for data and IT facilities security, data standards, metadata, data archive and backup - Integrate IT systems between sales-constituent management-accounting o Build a state-of-the-art website to help fulfill the public's perception that we are world leaders in raptor conservation and capture the global mindshare surrounding birds of prey - - Create an emergency response plan/fund for unexpected catastrophic events affecting raptors anywhere in the world - Build and support trust in project managers' financial discretion for optimal project success
+Ensure we are properly staffed and supported to accomplish the goals and objectives of this strategic plan - Improve employee retention, leadership development, and employee growth to ensure our longevity, productivity, and integrity - Hire Geographic Information System expertise and data management capability to support decision-making, research, and education in all current and future programs - Enhance volunteer engagement to improve the success of our education and outreach programs - Hire an Asia program manager to manage conservation programs in a region with a great number of endangered raptors and where we are currently underrepresented. - Information technology.
+Develop and implement a proactive strategy to meet the technology needs of the organization based on efficiency, security, scalability and stability - Add additional IT staff and/or contractors to ensure our current and future operations meet project and organizational needs - Invest in equipment, staff IT-training, communication technology, public wi-fi, and IT needs of the Global Raptor Databank and Global Raptor Impact Network - Adopt best practices for data and IT facilities security, data standards, metadata, data archive and backup - Integrate IT systems between sales-constituent management-accounting - Build a state-of-the-art website to help fulfill the public's perception that we are world leaders in raptor conservation and capture the global mindshare surrounding birds of prey - Financial management.
+Improve processes and communications - Dedicate more resources to fundraising and marketing - Provide better assistance to program staff for financial management - Improve use of technology to maintain accurate financial records more efficiently, with less paper - Create an emergency response plan/fund for unexpected catastrophic events affecting raptors anywhere in the world - Build and support trust in project managers' financial discretion for optimal project success

-- Update reporting systems and provide increased assistance to program managers as it relates to financial management, including budgets, income and expenses - Celebrate funding successes o Spend less than we make - Facilities.
-Establish and maintain world-class facilities that support the needs of staff, birds, visitors and volunteers, and that support our earned reputation of Expand current work space to meet the needs of current and projected growth in project and development staff - Improve our public facilities to merit recognition as the World Center for Birds of Prey, such as: - Raptor exhibits and holding space that set the bar for zoos and other organizations that house birds of prey. - Scale up and redesign the interpretive center and entire public presentation of our facilities to meet increased demand/need that recognizes we are an asset to the Boise and Treasure Valley communities, and fund the expansion through a dedicated local capital campaign.
-Some specific needs include: - Theater with flex space - Outdoor exhibits that show our conservation successes - Contemporary signage to announce and brand the destination - Fire-wise landscaping and new roofs - Improved gift shop as the public's first and final impression of their visit - o Ensure that propagation program imperatives are considered in any facilities plan
+- Update reporting systems and provide increased assistance to program managers as it relates to financial management, including budgets, income and expenses - Celebrate funding successes - Spend less than we make - Facilities.
+Establish and maintain world-class facilities that support the needs of staff, birds, visitors and volunteers, and that support our earned reputation - Expand current work space to meet the needs of current and projected growth in project and development staff - Improve our public facilities to merit recognition as the World Center for Birds of Prey, such as: - Raptor exhibits and holding space that set the bar for zoos and other organizations that house birds of prey. - Scale up and redesign the interpretive center and entire public presentation of our facilities to meet increased demand/need that recognizes we are an asset to the Boise and Treasure Valley communities, and fund the expansion through a dedicated local capital campaign.
+Some specific needs include: - Theater with flex space - Outdoor exhibits that show our conservation successes - Contemporary signage to announce and brand the destination - Fire-wise landscaping and new roofs - Improved gift shop as the public's first and final impression of their visit - Ensure that propagation program imperatives are considered in any facilities plan